Skip to main content

 How did you come up with the proposal for three-weekly collections?

 Local councillors from all political parties from North Herts and East Herts Councils were involved in a series of workshops to help shape the proposals.
-We also used the results of a recent public consultation about residents’ recycling habits which found:
+We also used the results of the 2022 public consultation about residents’ recycling habits which found:

 Are there any other changes proposed?

-We are also proposing to include plastic film/wrap also known as soft plastic in your grey recycling bin from 2025, which will further reduce waste in your purple bin for general waste.
+• From 4 August you will be able to recycle loose plastic bags and plastic wrappings in your blue-lidded mixed recycling bins.
+This will further reduce waste in your purple bin for general waste.
 This can’t currently be recycled at the kerbside but is accepted for recycling at some supermarkets.

 What evidence is there that less frequent collections reduce waste?